EGI-Federation/documentation/content/en/users/tutorials/jupyter-datahub-virtual-machine/_index.md

 information on the service.
 Once you have your name ready, assign it your VM's IP.

-Second, you need to get a certificate to enable HTTPS.
+Secondly, you need to get a certificate to enable HTTPS.
 The VM has [certbot](https://certbot.eff.org/) already installed, you just need to run it with the hostname you have allocated and your email address as shown here: